 \subsection{$\mathrm{HYP}$-$\mathrm{L}$}

-\subsectionspaceafter The piece-wise linearization of the hydrogen production curve \eqref{eq:DA_lin_hydrogen_prod_MILP}--\eqref{eq:DA_binaries_MILP} becomes computational challenging with an increasing number of segments due to the required binary variables.
-A natural idea would then be to relax \eqref{eq:DA_lin_hydrogen_prod_MILP}, which allows to remove the associated binary variables.
+The piecewise linearization of the hydrogen production curve \eqref{eq:DA_lin_hydrogen_prod_MILP}--\eqref{eq:DA_binaries_MILP} becomes computationally challenging with an increasing number of segments due to the required binary variables.
+A natural idea would then be to relax \eqref{eq:DA_lin_hydrogen_prod_MILP}, which allows the removal of associated binary variables.
 By this, \eqref{eq:DA_lin_hydrogen_prod_MILP}--\eqref{eq:DA_binaries_MILP} reduce to

 The power consumption of the electrolyzer in on state is now given by $\widetilde{p}_t$.
-Constraints~\eqref{eq:DA_lin_hydrogen_prod_LP} are an intersection of hypographs of concave functions and are therefore convex~\cite{Boyd2004}.
+Constraint~\eqref{eq:DA_lin_hydrogen_prod_LP} is an intersection of hypographs of concave functions and are therefore convex~\citep{Boyd2004}.
 The set of constraints~\eqref{eq:DA_lin_hydrogen_prod_LP}--\eqref{eq:DA_power_consumption_tot_LP} is equivalent to \eqref{eq:DA_lin_hydrogen_prod_MILP}--\eqref{eq:DA_power_consumption_tot_MILP} when~\eqref{eq:DA_lin_hydrogen_prod_LP} is binding at the optimal solution.
-In contrast to the piece-wise linearization, this formulation is computationally efficient even for a comparatively high number of segments.
+In contrast to piecewise linearization, this formulation is computationally efficient even for a comparatively high number of segments.